 - first 3 pints of blood for transfusions

 - Medicare Part A hospice care coinsurance or copayments

 - foreign travel exchange of up to 80 percent

 On January 1, 2020, changes to Medicare meant that Plan F and Plan C were phased out for people new to Medicare.
-Formerly, Medicare Plan F was the most comprehensive and popular Medicare supplement plan.
+Formerly, Medigap Plan F was the most comprehensive and popular Medicare supplement plan.
 Now, Plan G is the most comprehensive plan insurance companies offer.

-Because Medicare Plan G offers the same coverage no matter what insurance company offers the plan, the main difference is cost.
+Because Medigap Plan G offers the same coverage no matter what insurance company offers the plan, the main difference is cost.
 Insurance companies don’t offer the plans at the same monthly premium, so it (literally) pays to shop around for the lowest-cost policy.

 There are lots of factors that go into what an insurance company charges for Plan G. These include:

 - your age